 So many of us in the online creativity world loved bright star Bebe Butler.
-When Bebe interviewed me last year for her second online event luxuriously (and accurately) entitled, "Soul Spa" she had just been diagnosed with cancer for the second time.
+When Bebe interviewed me for her second online event, luxuriously (and accurately) entitled, "Soul Spa" she had just been diagnosed with cancer for the second time.

 Sensing into this new reality, I quickly changed the direction of my interview.
 I felt called to share more personally with Bebe about the mysticism of life and death, and how I healed a very painful memory in an intuitive way.

 Bebe Butler gave me my "big break" in the online world, and it was just in the nick of time.
 When I first talked to her on the phone I was working in a 67-year old government art program for Canadian Veterans.
 Our art program was sadly in the process of shutting down due to budget cuts and I was in the midst of a grief process.

 My contact with the online creativity world was surprisingly limited even though I was constantly posting up studio stories on my blog and writing creative e-courses in my spare time.
 Working full-time in a therapeutic art studio for nine years, my creative fascination was absorbed in the process of facilitating expressive art.

 In my studio work I had the honour of witnessing many approaches to the creative process through a seemingly endless parade of people from all walks of life.
 Fascinated, I gathered up all my inspirations in little black notebooks during the day, and posted up my discoveries online at night.